livepeer/org/content/pages/pricing.md

 **Storage** - the cost of storing content reliably via Livepeer storage on decentralized or cloud storage providers (pricing coming soon)

-## How much does Livepeer cost versus compared to traditional video development platforms?
+## How much does Livepeer cost compared to traditional video development platforms?

 Livepeer aims to provide video processing at a 5-10x cost saving compared to traditional video development platforms.